hpc-carpentry/hpc-carpentry.github.io/pages/help-wanted-issues.md

 {% assign help_wanted = site.data.help_wanted_issues %}

+{% assign orgs = help_wanted | map: "org_name" | uniq %}

 {% comment %}
-This was a way to get all the organizations automatically, but probably better to curate ordering
+Currently we get all the organizations automatically, but probably better to curate ordering

-{% assign orgs = help_wanted | map: "org_name" | uniq %}
+{% assign orgs = "The Carpentries Incubator, HPC Carpentry" | split: ", " %}
 {% endcomment %}

-{% assign orgs = "The Carpentries Incubator, HPC Carpentry" | split: ", " %}

 {% for each_org in orgs %}